You want to return to your marriage, but you also want to know how to get over your affair partner.

-In my previous post, I discussed the problem of rumination and obsession with the Hurt Partner, and how thought-stopping may be an effective way to assert control over intrusive toxic thoughts.
+Commonly there are problems of rumination and obsession with the Hurt Partne.
+In this case thought-stopping may be an effective way to assert control over intrusive toxic thoughts.

 Sometimes an Involved Partner breaks off an affair when they come to realize that the relationship is a dead end.

 Some Involved Partners disclose... others are discovered.
 But they often realize that they don't want to sacrifice their marriage, and they can't make promises in the dark anymore.

 But affair relationships can be intimate and significant.
 A sense of profound grief and longing may linger in the mind long after the affair has run its course.
 They ask how to get over an affair partner and remain contented in their marriage.

 The partner not only filled with grief but is worsened as it is an often taboo subject in couples therapy, and many "general practitioners" therapists lack the sophistication and training to engage with the Involved Partner's grief during their individual sessions... (if they even bother to hold individual sessions at all).

 Unlike the rumination of the Hurt Partner, Involved Partners who are grieving the loss of their affair partner, cannot discuss their grief with their spouse.
 They often lock their grief away, and typically regard it as invalid and inappropriate as the affair itself.
 In a world of the therapy room, where full disclosure is important, not discussion this grief is a double-edged sword.

 Getting over affair partner: The unspoken grief of the Involved Partner

 When working with a couple in affair recovery, a clinician should always assume grief is in the room.
 Sometimes it's not and you'll be corrected.

 "How are you handling your grief about losing this relationship?"